MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Set-AzureVMSqlServerExtension.md

 ```

 ## DESCRIPTION
-The **Set-AzureVMSqlServerExtension** cmdlet sets the azure_2 SQL Server extension on a virtual machine.
+The **Set-AzureVMSqlServerExtension** cmdlet sets the Azure SQL Server extension on a virtual machine.

 ## EXAMPLES